A Director's Guide to Personal Guarantees

 Does a personal guarantee affect your credit rating?

 A personal guarantee itself does not affect your credit rating because it is a private contract and not a public document.
-However, if the guarantee is called in and you get into financial difficulty, that will affect your credit rating.
+However, if the guarantee is called in and the resulting financial difficulty (e.g., a formal CCJ or bankruptcy) occurs, that will severely affect your personal credit rating.

 What about personal guarantee insurance?

-Some insurers offer personal guarantee insurance, which may help to cover costs.
-The level of cover and cost depends on the risk involved.
-However, insurers often cap the liability at 80% of the amount that may be claimed.
+Some specialist insurers offer personal guarantee insurance, which may help to cover a portion of the liability.
+However, be aware that insurers often cap the liability—typically at around 80% of the amount that may be claimed—and the policy terms will often have strict conditions regarding insolvency and payment defaults.

 Ultimately, your best course of action is to get professional help immediately if you are worried.
-We can help you with the personal guarantee issue and the company’s problems.
+We can help you navigate the personal guarantee issue alongside the company’s underlying financial problems.
 Talk to us for more information.

 Written ByRobert Moore